Gourmet & Cooking tour to Ukraine

-Probably no other national cuisine of the world can boast such a variety, flavor combinations and uniqueness as Ukrainian.
+Probably no other national cuisine of the world can boast such a variety, flavor combinations, and uniqueness as Ukrainian.

-It is an open secret that Ukrainian cuisine is known far beyond the borders of its state and is very popular among Europeans, and especially among the Slavs.
+It is an open secret that Ukrainian cuisine is known far beyond the borders of its state and is very popular among Europeans, especially among the Slavs.
 Such dishes, known worldwide, as borscht, varenyky (filled dumplings), salted and smoked salo (bacon or lard), halušky (dumplings), and many others, allow no gourmet to stay indifferent.
-Another reason you should try Ukrainian cuisine in Ukraine within a private tour is because is exactly there where the cooks use unique recipes, which are often handed down from one generation to another, which guarantees one-of-a-kind mouth-feel.
+Another reason you should try Ukrainian cuisine in Ukraine within a private tour is that is exactly there where the cooks use unique recipes, which are often handed down from one generation to another, which guarantees a one-of-a-kind mouth-feel.

-During private tours of the national cuisine restaurants, a private guide will surely tell you that the world success secret of the Ukrainian cuisine is primarily due to its uniqueness, as in contrast to the traditional menu of most nations of the world, its final formation refers to the beginning of the nineteenth century.
-Until that time, because of the difficult formation of its statehood and national identity, Ukrainian food did not fundamentally differ from Belarusians or Poles food.
-However, thanks to this fact the Ukrainian cuisine received its unique characteristic features: the most popular dishes of other nationalities, which for a long time were used by the Ukrainians, were supplemented and improved in order to please the demands of time and society.
+During private tours of the national cuisine restaurants, a private guide will surely tell you that the world success secret of Ukrainian cuisine is primarily due to its uniqueness, in contrast to the traditional menu of most nations of the world, its final formation refers to the beginning of the nineteenth century.
+Until that time, because of the difficult formation of its statehood and national identity, Ukrainian food did not fundamentally differ from Belarusian or Polish food.
+However, thanks to this fact Ukrainian cuisine received its unique characteristic features: the most popular dishes of other nationalities, which for a long time were used by the Ukrainians, were supplemented and improved in order to please the demands of time and society.
 In such a way, there were identified the main principles which distinguish Ukrainian cuisine up to now.

 The culinary throne of Ukrainian cuisine on par with borscht is shared by another traditional Ukrainian dish varenyky.
 Small semi-circular but triangular boiled cakes with different fillings are highly prized by gourmets around the world.
-The ease of preparation, possibility to experiment with different fillings, made varenyky not only one of the symbols of Ukrainian cuisine, but also allowed them to take a strong place in national folklore and literature.
+The ease of preparation, the possibility to experiment with different fillings, made varenyky not only one of the symbols of Ukrainian cuisine but also allowed them to take a strong place in national folklore and literature.

 Traditional Ukrainian cuisine drinks are all sorts of kvass and kompot (fruit drink), made by traditional recipes these perfectly quench thirst, and thus are very useful for health.

-Surely no traveler will remain indifferent, if he tries Ukrainian cuisine at least once: filling pampushki with garlic, halušky in cream sauce, roast meat with potatoes, meat kruchenyky, succulent holubtsi (cabbage roll), buzhenina (baked ham) larded with garlic, salo, borscht and varenyky may not be so refined as the famous French haute cuisine, but for their rich taste and aroma, combining ingredients and cooking characteristics can compete with any other national cuisine.
-Many private guides are sure that the main secret of such incredible success of these seemingly simple dishes can be a genuine love of Ukrainians to eat.
+Surely no traveler will remain indifferent if he tries Ukrainian cuisine at least once: filling pampushki with garlic, halušky in cream sauce, roast meat with potatoes, meat kruchenyky, succulent holubtsi (cabbage roll), buzhenina (baked ham) larded with garlic, salo, borscht, and varenyky may not be so refined as the famous French haute cuisine, but for their rich taste and aroma, combining ingredients and cooking characteristics can compete with any other national cuisine.
+Many private guides are sure that the main secret of the such incredible success of these seemingly simple dishes can be a genuine love of Ukrainians to eat.
 This is where the food is prepared always with pleasure, and guests are treated with joy.
-Culinary traditions of Ukrainians today have become a symbol of national hospitality, as the cultural heritage of a nation consists not only in monuments, architectural buildings and folklore, just as its national cuisine allows to understand the mentality of the people, to follow the stages of their historical development, and to learn more about their past.
+Culinary traditions of Ukrainians today have become a symbol of national hospitality, as the cultural heritage of a nation consists not only of monuments, architectural buildings, and folklore, just as its national cuisine allows one to understand the mentality of the people, to follow the stages of their historical development, and to learn more about their past.